-- Launch the VRAdvisor Wizard on Windows from Start > All Programs > Veritas > Volume Replicator Advisor > VRAdvisor Wizard or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - 2 On the Welcome panel, select Analysis, and then click Next. - On the Directory Specification panel, enter the name of the directory containing the data files to be analyzed.
+- Launch the VRAdvisor Wizard from the Apps menu on the Start screen. - 2 On the Welcome panel, select Analysis, and then click Next. - On the Directory Specification panel, enter the name of the directory containing the data files to be analyzed.
 All files to be analyzed must be present in the same directory. - The specified directory must contain the data files and any metadata files that are associated with each data file.
 The associated metadata and data files must have the same name except for the extension.
 Metadata files must have the extension .meta. - On the File Selection panel, VRAdvisor displays the list of files in a table.
 Select the files to be analyzed.